-- Project is contrary to the Goals and Policies of the State of Florida - Project is non-permittable - Project is contrary to a state or federal resource agency's program, plan or initiative - Project has significant environmental cost (apply a broad interpretation of the term cost) such as funding, environmental impacts, or quality of life - Project Purpose and Need is disputable
+- Project is non-permittable - Project is contrary to a state or federal resource agency's program, plan or initiative - Project has significant environmental cost (apply a broad interpretation of the term cost) such as funding, environmental impacts, or quality of life - Project Purpose and Need is disputable

-The ETDM Coordinator will have the authority to make agency commitments, such as requiring specific technical studies, evaluating certain types of alternatives or evaluating specific mitigation options during the project development phase.
-If the conflict cannot be resolved by the ETDM Coordinator, then the Dispute moves into the Informal Dispute Resolution Process.
+The ETDM Coordinator will have the authority to make agency-requested commitments on behalf of FDOT, such as requiring specific technical studies, evaluating certain types of alternatives or evaluating specific mitigation options during the project development phase.
+If the conflict cannot be resolved by the ETDM Coordinator, then the issue moves into the Informal Dispute Resolution Process.

 The Informal Dispute Resolution Process involves a subteam or subunit of the ETAT that will be responsible for reviewing dispute issues.
+FDOT will invite other agencies that have similar concerns and jurisdictional responsibilities.
 Participation in a subteam is at the discretion of each agency depending on level of interest or concern, but the subteam shall include those agencies that identified the concerns for a given project.
-The ETAT subteam will undertake a course of action to address identified conflicts and issues, which may include the following: 1) resolve the issue or conflict through consultation and document the resolution; 2) complete a feasibility or technical study for ETAT representative to review; 3) Advance project into TIP/WP with specific "flags" and/or recommendations to be addressed during the PD&E phase.
+The ETAT subteam will undertake a course of action to address identified conflicts and issues, which may include the following: 1) resolve the issue or conflict through consultation and document the resolution; 2) complete a feasibility or technical study for ETAT representative to review; 3) Advance project into TIP/Five-Year Work Program with specific "flags" and/or recommendations to be addressed during the PD&E phase.
 Any agreements, understandings and/or recommendations resulting from these proceedings shall be incorporated into the descriptive materials that accompany the project as it moves through the work program.
-If the conflict remains unresolved, it will then enter the more Formal ETDM Dispute Resolution Process.
+If the conflict remains unresolved, it will then enter the Formal ETDM Dispute Resolution Process.

 The Formal ETDM Dispute Resolution Process involves the development of an "Issue Paper/Position Paper" to be reviewed by locally responsible ETAT member agency heads and the FDOT District Secretary.
-A Position Paper will be completed by the relevant FDOT District Office, and the Issue Paper will be completed by the Agency(s) that have raised the issue or dispute.
+A Position Paper will be completed by the affected FDOT District Office, and the Issue Paper will be completed by the Agency(s) that has raised the issue or dispute.